mapbox/mapbox-gl-native/platform/ios/docs/pod-README.md

 The Mapbox iOS SDK may be installed as either a dynamic framework or a static framework.
 (To reduce the download size, the static framework is omitted from some distributions; you may need to download the full package from the [release page](https://github.com/mapbox/mapbox-gl-native/releases/).)

-Integrating the Mapbox iOS SDK requires Xcode 7.3 or higher.
+Integrating the Mapbox iOS SDK requires Xcode 8.0 or higher.
+To use this SDK with Xcode 7.3.1, download and use a symbols build from the [releases](https://github.com/mapbox/mapbox-gl-native/releases) page.

 {{DYNAMIC}}